-I can’t speak for you, but when I got my first domain, my hosting company didn’t give me an owner’s manual.
+I can’t speak for you, but my hosting company didn’t give me an owner’s manual when I got my first domain.
 To this day, I’ve yet to find the definitive operator’s manual for running a website.
 I have seen a lot of bad advice and schemes.

 I’m certain I will make mistakes on this site.
 This might be the result of something I’m testing like a service or tool.
 And on occasion, I may take an unconventional stand and present my view.
-I’ve also learned that there can me more than one “right” answer and often the first answer isn’t best.
+I’ve also learned that there can be more than one right answer, and often the first answer isn’t best.